-University disciplinary proceedings are detailed in the Student Handbook and, for employees, in A&M System Regulation 08.01.01, A&M System Policy 32.02, A&M System Regulation 32.02.02, and A&M-San Antonio Procedure 32.02.02.00.01.
+University disciplinary proceedings are detailed in the Student Handbook and, for employees, in University Rule 08.01.01.01.
 The university uses the preponderance of the evidence standard for sex-based misconduct, which means the conduct is more likely to have occurred than not.
-A student or employee found responsible for domestic or dating violence, sexual assault, or stalking could be prosecuted in state court and also have action taken by the University, up to and including dismissal.
+A student or employee found responsible for domestic or dating violence, sexual assault, or stalking could be prosecuted in state court and also have action taken by the university, up to and including dismissal.
 Dismissal may also apply to individuals found to have sexually harassed another individual.

-The University's disciplinary process includes a prompt, fair, and impartial investigation and resolution process.
-The University attempts to resolve complaints within 60 days, although extensions may be necessary depending on circumstances.
+The university's disciplinary process includes a prompt, fair, impartial investigation, and resolution process.
+The university attempts to resolve complaints within 60 days, although extensions may be necessary depending on circumstances.
 Officials involved in the investigation and adjudication of sex-based misconduct are trained annually on related issues, as well as how to process reports in a way that protects the safety of the victim and promotes accountability.
 Victims may pursue remedies via an internal complaint process and/or through criminal charges.
 The victim may also pursue an informal resolution through the Title IX Coordinator.
 The Title IX Coordinator will not share identifying information with law enforcement without the victim's permission.

 Victims and respondents may be accompanied by an advisor of their choice to meetings and proceedings.
-The University will not limit the choice of advisor or presence for either the accuser or the accused in any meeting or institutional disciplinary proceeding; however, the institution may establish restrictions regarding the extent to which the advisor may participate in the proceedings, as long as the restrictions apply equally to both parties.
-They also have the same opportunity to have evidence of past sexual history excluded during any hearings except in limited circumstances.
+The university will not limit the choice of advisor or presence for either the accuser or the accused in any meeting or institutional disciplinary proceeding; however, the institution may establish restrictions regarding the extent to which the advisor may participate in the proceedings, as long as the restrictions apply equally to both parties.
+They also have the same opportunity to have evidence of past sexual history excluded during any hearings, except in limited circumstances.

-REQUESTING ACCOMODATIONS/SUPPORTIVE MEASURES
+REQUESTING ACCOMODATIONS / SUPPORTIVE MEASURES

-Regardless of whether or not you choose to report to the A&M-San Antonio Police Department or local law enforcement, there are specific options available to you through the university, if requested and reasonably available.
-You may request to be assisted by campus authorities in notifying law enforcement, including on-campus and local police.
+Regardless of whether or not you choose to report to A&M-SA Police Department or local law enforcement, there are specific options available to you, if requested and reasonably available.
+You may request to be assisted by campus authorities in notifying law enforcement, including oncampus and local police.
 You may also decline to have law enforcement notified.

-Victims and respondents have access to supportive measures including No Contact Orders; protective orders; counseling; health services; legal assistance; immigration services; and academic, housing, transportation, work, financial aid, and other accommodations, both within the institution and in the community.
+Victims and respondents have access to supportive measures including protective orders; counseling; health services; legal assistance; immigration services; and academic, housing, transportation, work, financial aid, and other accommodations, both within the institution and in the community.
 These will be coordinated by the Title IX Office.